-Holder of several Formula 1 'youngest' records and with perhaps the biggest still in his sights, Max Verstappen is an undoubted star of F1 present and future.
+Holder of several Formula 1 'youngest' records and with perhaps the biggest still in his sights, Max Verstappen is an undoubted star of Formula 1 present and future.
 Having exploded onto the scene, the Dutchman's style has arguably done as much to shake up the sport as any other innovation or introduction made to the grid since his debut.
 In 2019, he added maturity to his ruthlessness in order to lead Red Bull to three victories and six further podiums alone.
 Will 2020 be his opportunity to become world champion.

-Given how young Verstappen debuted in F1, don't expect a heft entry here, but Verstappen did indeed compete in a few junior categories.
-Modern contemporaries Alexander Albon and Charles Leclerc were karting rivals in Verstappen's childhood as his father, former F1 racer Jos, took the young Max across Europe competing.
+Given how young Verstappen debuted in Formula 1, the Dutchman did indeed compete in a few junior categories.
+Modern contemporaries Charles Leclerc and teammate at Red Bull, Alexander Albon, were karting rivals in Verstappen's childhood with his father, former Formula 1 racer Jos, taking him across Europe competing.

 At the age of 15, Verstappen won the World KZ Championship, karting's highest category, in France.
-The following year he entered European Formula 3, driving for Van Amersfoort and finished third in the standings behind another future F1 rival and eventual champion Esteban Ocon and Tom Blomqvist.
-At the start of 2014 a highly publicised tug-of-war between Red bull and Mercedes had begun to play out in an attempt to get Verstappen into their junior programmes.
-In August, Verstappen accepted Red Bull's offer and he was confirmed to Toro Rosso's 2015 driver line-up less than a week later.
-He drove in first free practice for the Japanese GP that year, making him the youngest driver to take part in an F1 session just three days after his 17th birthday.
+The following year he entered European Formula 3, driving for Van Amersfoort and finished third in the standings behind another future Formula 1 rival and eventual champion Esteban Ocon.
+At the start of 2014, a highly publicised tug-of-war between Red Bull and Mercedes had begun to play out in an attempt to get Verstappen into their junior programmes.
+In August that year, Verstappen accepted Red Bull's offer and he was confirmed as a Toro Rosso driver for 2015 shortly after.
+He took part in his first free practice session at the Japanese GP that year, making him the youngest driver to take part in an official Formula 1 session just three days after his 17th birthday.

-Verstappen debuted at the age of 17 years and 166 days at the 2015 Australian GP – a record that will likely never be broken!
-Just a fortnight later he finished seventh in Malaysia to break Sebastian Vettel's record for youngest points-scorer in F1.
-Mechanical issues dogged Verstappen's start to life in F1, but his potential was clear, as was a penchant for the risky, including a collision with Romain Grosjean in Monaco which earned a five-place grid penalty and saw the experienced Felipe Massa brand him "dangerous".
+Verstappen debuted at the age of 17 years and 166 days at the 2015 Australian Grand Prix – a record that will likely never be broken.
+Just a fortnight later he finished seventh in Malaysia to break Sebastian Vettel's record for youngest points-scorer in Formula 1.
+Mechanical issues dogged Verstappen's start to life in Formula 1, but his potential was clear, as was his punchy racing style, evidenced by a collision with Romain Grosjean in Monaco which earned a five-place grid penalty and saw the experienced Felipe Massa brand him "dangerous".

 Promotion and stunning Red Bull debut

 Having started 2016 with a solid if unspectacular trio of points finishes, the Russian GP of that year was to prompt a massive acceleration in Verstappen's career, despite his lap-nine retirement with engine trouble.
-Vettel had been punted out of the race on lap one by Red bull's Daniil Kvyat, snapping the patience of Helmut Marko, who swapped the Russian and Verstappen around – almost certainly in part to protect Red bull from the increased interest being shown in the teenager.
+Vettel had been punted out of the race on lap one by Red bull's Daniil Kvyat, snapping the patience of Helmut Marko, who swapped the Russian and Verstappen around immediately – almost certainly in part to protect Red bull from the increased interest being shown in the teenager from other outfits.

 His first race for the senior team was the Spanish Grand Prix in Barcelona, Verstappen qualifying fourth behind new team-mate Daniel Ricciardo.
 But things soon opened up as Lewis Hamilton and Nico Rosberg – in the dominant Mercedes – crashed into each other on lap one, suddenly putting Verstappen into second, with he and Ricciardo now in possession of the quickest car in the race.